 To support the CPUC's own analysis of an applicant's technical capabilities, as well as the reasonableness and benefits of the proposed project, the applicant will be required to produce a certification by an independent Professional Engineer as part of the application.
-The CPUC will require that the certifying engineer holds all required professional licenses from the State of California.
+The CPUC will require that the certifying engineer holds all required professional licenses from any state or other eligible entity with a "clear" status.

-This certification must state that the engineer has reviewed all necessary elements of the proposed project, including descriptions and documentation of the network design, build-out timelines, business case, and budgets.
+This certification must state that the engineer has reviewed all necessary elements of the proposed project, including descriptions and documentation of the network design, build-out timelines, and budgets.
 The engineer must certify that the proposed project meets all applicable program requirements and is designed to be successfully completed and capable of meeting all performance commitments and requirements to all locations served by the project within the proposed timeline.